 If the read is being executed on a named pipe, and the pipe is in blocking mode (the default), the operation could block for a long time, so the server MAY<330> choose to handle it asynchronously, as specified in section 3.3.4.2.
 To query a pipe's blocking mode, use the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.29.
-To change a pipe's blocking mode, use an SMB2 SET\INFO Request with the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.29.<331> If the read is not finished in 0.5 milliseconds, the server MUST send an interim response to the client.
+To change a pipe's blocking mode, use an SMB2 SET\INFO Request with the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.29.
+To change a specified in [MS-FSCC] section 2.4.29.

+To the server MUST send an interim response to the client.

 If the read fails, the server MUST fail the request using the error code received from the read operation.
-If the readunderlying object store returns fewer bytes than specified by the MinimumCount field of the request, the server MUST fail the request with STATUS\END\OF\FILE.
+If the underlying object store returns fewer bytes than specified by the MinimumCount field of the request, the server MUST fail the request with STATUS\END\OF\FILE.